Cricket-Smith to captain Australia in fourth test as Cummins remains at home

 "Steve Smith will captain Australia in the final test match of the series."

+But he has been Cummins's deputy since the paceman became test captain in November 2021 and has stepped in three times to lead Australia in that time.

+Smith said last week he had no ambition to return as full-time captain at any stage.

-CA added that Nathan Ellis will replace Jhye Richardson, who has a hamstring injury, in the squad for three one-day internationals that follow the test series.
+Meanwhile, CA added that Nathan Ellis would replace Jhye Richardson, who has a hamstring injury, in the squad for three one-day internationals that follow the test series.

 (Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Sonali Paul)